jSherz/jsj-blog/_posts/2022-06-23-break-glass-access-in-production.md

 outside the scope of this application.
 We then wait an hour (or configurable amount of time) and revoke the access.
 After the access is gone, we wait for CloudTrail to have reported back everything that the user did and then e-mail a report to a user or delivery list.
+Here's what our Step Function execution will look like:

+![A graph showing a Step Function with stages "Grant Access", "Wait For Access To Expire", "Revoke Access", "Wait For CloudTrail" and "Report Access".](/assets/break-glass-access-in-production/sfn-graph.png)

-Here's what the report looks like:
+Here's what the access report e-mail looks like:

 ![An example e-mail report in which the user's email is shown, along with the date and time of their access.
 Two tables are below that information,